Moving home is a big transition for any family – but even more so for those families with kids.

 There are some companies that might pay for your childcare, while others have invented creative ways to keep the kids entertained, such as a ‘moving day box’ with coloring books, paper and pencils for drawing, and special toys.

-Compare local removalists with Muval to find a company that’s suitable for you and your family.
+Compare companies to find one that’s suitable for you and your family.

 2. Get the Kids Involved in the Moving Process